MePACS Solo – The 24/7 Personal Alarm Service available on the Samsung Galaxy Watch

 Family members are unable to connect directly to the MePACS Solo watch or have access to the GPS tracking, to ensure the privacy of the client remains.

 No. The MePACS Solo cannot be paired with a mobile phone.
-The MePACS Solo software has been adapted on the Samsung Galaxy watch to be a personal alarm first and foremost.
+The MePACS Solo software has been adapted on the watch to be a personal alarm first and foremost.
 The watch works completely by itself and includes its own e-SIM.
-Health metrics cannot be paired to a Galaxy Wearable app on a Samsung smart phone.

-No. The MePACS Solo watch has an e-SIM, which means it works by itself anywhere in Australia with Telstra mobile coverage.
+No. The MePACS Solo watch has an e-SIM, which means it works by itself in Australia where there is sufficient Telstra mobile coverage.

-No. The MePACS Solo is a personal alarm on the Samsung Galaxy watch.
+No. The MePACS Solo is a personal alarm watch.
 To keep the watch simple for our clients, you connect to our 24/7 emergency response team but cannot receive/make calls or text to family or friends.

 No. MePACS has a dedicated emergency response team who are available 24/7, who will respond to a call for help within 2 minutes.
 MePACS then determine the most appropriate help required and call either emergency services or a family member, if appropriate, and stay in contact with the client until help arrives.